 Figure 6.7.2.4-1: UE mobility analytics provided to an NF

-1. The NF sends a request (Analytics ID = UE mobility, Target of Analytics Reporting = UE id or Internal Group ID, Analytics Filter Information = AOI, Analytics Reporting Information= Analytics target period) to the serving NWDAF for analytics information on a specific UE or a group of UEs, using either the Nnwdaf_AnalyticsInfo or Nnwdaf_AnalyticsSubscription service to derive UE mobility information.
+1. The NF sends a request (Analytics ID = UE mobility, Target of Analytics Reporting = UE id or Internal Group ID, Analytics Filter Information = AOI and/or UE Location order indicator, Analytics Reporting Information= Analytics target period) to the serving NWDAF for analytics information on a specific UE or a group of UEs, using either the Nnwdaf_AnalyticsInfo or Nnwdaf_AnalyticsSubscription service to derive UE mobility information.
 The NF can request statistics or predictions or both.
 For LADN service, the NF (i.e. SMF) provides LADN DNN as AOI in the Analytics Filter Information.

 If NF wants to obtain the aggregated mobility analytics of those UEs, that currently reside in the AOI and had visited at least one of visited AOI(s) during an Analytics target period, the NF may send a request for UE mobility analytics with Analytics ID = UE mobility, Target of Analytics Reporting = UE group ID or UE ID, Analytics Filter Information = (AOI, visited AOI(s)), Analytics Reporting information = Analytics target period.
 In this case, the requested mobility analytics is a statistics.